 Les Mots de Trop is represented by Agathe Delrue (she/her), whose work is a lively mix of feminism and poetry, with a specific focus on nature, food and transmission, through graphism, illustration and photography.
 Agathe Delrue studies graphic design in Toulouse, France.

 The Racial Justice Student Collective (RJSC) is a group organized by and for students, committed to addressing systemic racism within and outside of Swiss universities and the Swiss education system.
 The RJSC supports student organizing initiatives, facilitates workshops for anti-racist initiatives, and offers networks of support for BIPoC students and for people who struggle to access the university due to their asylum status.

 In the panel discussion, the collective will be represented by Naomi Samake and Ana Santos.

-Naomi Samake, along with being a founding member of the RJSC, is an urbanist and researcher focusing on the toll the built environment has on forms of relationships, our identities, and our sense of belonging.
+Naomi Samake (she/her), along with being a founding member of the RJSC, is an urbanist and researcher focusing on the toll the built environment has on forms of relationships, our identities, and our sense of belonging.
 Naomi aspires to repair systemic failures inclusively, with and for the community.